ffloimair/hidden-mac-settings/README.md

 # hidden-mac-settings
-To modify or activate settings that are not available in the Settings app
+This script contains a collection of MacOS Terminal commands to modify or activate settings that are not available in the Settings app.

+*Use at your own risk*